 The medical technique of mesotherapy is also employed for holistic purposes.
 The equine world has homed in on the action, with horses receiving micro-injections for chronic neck and back conditions.

 However... mesotherapy is currently banned in France.
 That's right; in 2011, the HAS (French health regulators) banned mesotherapy lipolysis injections, along with carboxytherapy and fat reducing machines.
 Whilst this draconian legislation didn't affect mesotherapy's applications in other areas of medicine, it was a fairly big blow to its European practice.

 Why the bad rep?
 Well, scandal ensued when the demand for fat reducing mesotherapy treatments grew faster than the skills of the practitioners performing them.
-Ingredients such as phosphatidylcholine and sodium deoxycholate, which are commonly used to reduce fat, can have significant side effects in inexperienced hands.
-Two of the "worst offenders" containing these ingredients - Aqualyx and Lipostabil - have since been banned in France and Brazil.
+Ingredients such as phosphatidylcholine and sodium deoxycholate, commonly used to reduce fat, can have significant side effects in inexperienced hands.
+Two of the "worst offenders" containing these ingredients - Aqualyx and Lipostabil (a pre-mixed solution for injection lipolysis)- have since been banned in France and Brazil.